 Mayor Sheila Dixon and Congressman Elijah Cummings officiated at the ribbon cutting in June 2009, along with many other dignitaries, residents, and neighbors.
 Somerset and its joint venture partner NAGE Housing, Inc. acquired the building in 2006.
 Somerset oversaw the design and the renovations which preserved and restored the historic elements, as well as addressed the issues of a decade of deferred maintenance to make it a modern, more energy efficient apartment building.
 The renovations included repair of the original terra cotta balustrade, refurbishment of the main lobby and the elevator lobbies in the upper floors, and restoration of the store front on Cathedral Street.
 A new fitness center, a business center and community room and secure access in a walkable neighborhood with arts, culture, and green space make this a popular place to live for young adults, professionals, and empty nesters.

-A new café called Café Filí —providing breakfast, lunch and dinner— will open in the spring of 2017 in the ground floor retail space to replace Milk & Honey.
-Café Filí will feature Mediterranean small plates, pastries and gourmet coffee, providing an important amenity to the residents of the apartment building and the Mount Vernon neighborhood.
+A new café called Café Filí —providing breakfast, lunch and dinner— opened in the summer of 2017 in the ground floor retail space to replace Milk & Honey.
+Café Filí features Mediterranean small plates, pastries and gourmet coffee, providing an important amenity to the residents of the apartment building and the Mount Vernon neighborhood.

 The project received approximately $2.7 million in Maryland state historic tax credits, as well as approximately $4.2 million Federal Historic Tax Credits to preserve the building.